Atmospheric Science Letters

 - Publishes preliminary results involving novel techniques and analyses.

 - Only 3 months from article acceptance to publication in an issue

-- Unique format, 3500 word limit – No page charges, as many figures and tables as necessary, plus additional items can be included as supporting information
+- Unique format, 3500 word limit – As many figures and tables as necessary, plus additional items can be included as supporting information

 - Supporting Information - Important, ancillary information relevant to the parent article but does not or cannot appear in the online edition of the journal.
 Can comprise additional tables, data sets, figures, movie files, audio clips, 3D structures, and other related multimedia files.